Saverio976/Chat-App-TUI/README.md

 # To Read
 1)
+you can now send a file and download it (check /help for more info)

+1)
 a new incoming command named ``/switch_channel <channel_name>`` but not finish so you need to wait more time to speak in more than one channel